RMWinslow/papersdrafts/contagion/notes_newman_poisson_altutil.md

 - **Elasticity:** I wan the response to increasing contact risk to be big enough to easiy see on a graph.

+I don't think it's possible, but I would really like a utility function where I can prove that the variance to mean ratio increases as the contagion becomes more severe.

+Regardless of u, can I write some proof with regards to the threshold thing?
+That is, a person will marginally increase connecitons when $$\Psi$$ goes up only if $$N\Psi > 1$$.
+But that means (ignoring the excess degree issue) that the individual's expected transmissiveness when they get sick is in some sense above average, right?

 ## Let utility be negative exponential